 Celebrity Lie: Early on, Hilary often claimed to be friends with a lot of celebrities as part of her activism and such.
 By "Deck the Halls", Will gets so sick of it that he tells her to stop lying about it - only to later be surprised to find the trope inverted.
 Both Evander Holyfield and later Ronald Reagan stop by the house due to the episode's events and personally greet her.

-In another episode, Will lies that he's friends with Boyz II Men and promises to get them for Nicky's christening.
+In "'Twas the Night Before Christening," Will lies that he's friends with Boyz II Men and promises to get them for Nicky's christening.
 He didn't know it, but he actually did have some contact with Boyz II Men: he stole Nathan's girlfriend long before they became famous.
 As a result, they throw Will out of the studio, though they eventually forgive him and sing for Nicky's sake (and because it is Christmas time).

 Celebrity Paradox: Will not only repeatedly references The Cosby Show, and Malcolm Jamal-Warner specifically, but in one episode, he tells a detailed story claiming that Jamal-Warner is a close, personal friend of his who calls him for advice on women.
 A later episode has Jamal-Warner playing Hilary's boyfriend Eric.